AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-generate-image-api-tutorial.md

 ## Customize Requests

 Firefly has a variety of options to customize your image generation requests.
-Let's explore some of these options by updating the `data` object in the code below to customize our artwork by specifying:
+Let's explore some of these options by creating the following `data` object to customize our artwork:

 * A landscape (16:9) aspect ratio
 * A geographic style localized to `en-US`